andresmunozit/node-js-application-development-lfw211/12_WORKING_WITH_STREAMS/working-with-streams.md

     const data = ['some', 'data', 'to', 'read'] return new Readable({
         // The `encoding` option decodes buffer (binary) data chunks to `utf8` encoded strings
+        // If the `encoding` option is not included, the emitted data chunks will be buffers
         encoding: 'utf8',
         read() {
             if (data.length === 0) this.push(null)